ElenaChes/Express-Js--URL-shortener/README.md

-# Url Shortener.
+# Url Shortener

 A simple url shortener written in Node JS using Express and MongoDB.<br>
-Description: automatically redirects to saved "long" urls and counts clicks per url, also has an API access point to add, edit, view or delete urls via an external app.
+Description: automatically redirects to saved "long" urls, counts clicks per url and has an API access point to add/edit/view/delete urls via an external app.

 > To get the most use out of it - have the app running on a hosting service so it can be accessed from any device.
 Ideally you'd need a short domain as well for this app to make sense.